-You are encouraged to get vaccinated against the flu, pneumonia, and any other infections that could lead to sepsis and practice good hygiene (e.g. hand washing, bathing regularly) especially while in the hospital.
-Tell your health care provider immediately if you have any of the following symptoms: fever, chills, rapid breathing and heart rate, rash, confusion or disorientation.
+You are encouraged to get vaccinated against the flu, pneumonia, and any other infections that could lead to sepsis and practice good hygiene (e.g. brushing your teeth, hand washing, bathing regularly) especially while in the hospital.
+Tell your health care provider immediately if you have any of the following symptoms: fever, chills, dizziness, rapid breathing and heart rate, rash, confusion or disorientation.
+We also have a patient education phamplet on Sepsis.
+Please ask your health care provider for this as we would like you to be familiar with what sepsis is and to communicate early to your health care provider if you may feel any of the signs and symptoms.
+You are an important part of the team, and we encourage you to bring your voice forward.
 Together, we can help to reduce the risk of acquiring infection and sepsis during your hospital stay.